 However, if the buyer suddenly finds out information about your property that reduces – or will reduce – its value, it’s understandable that a buyer may have concerns about the price.
 Sometimes buyers will reduce their offer after issues are flagged in the survey.
 Or, if property prices drop considerably since the original offer was made, this could also cause a buyer to reduce their offer.

 Furthermore, if your buyer is in a chain themselves they may have the offer on their property reduced, thus leaving them no other option but to reduce the amount the can pay for yours.

 How can I avoid gazundering happening to me?

 There’s little you can do if the buyer is just a chancer trying to save some cash (save rejecting the new offer, of course) but there are things you can do to protect yourself from genuine buyers lowering their offers:

-A good offer is a good offer and you’re obviously not going to start turning away buyers just because they’re in a chain, but if you’re in the fortunate position of being inundated with interested parties then favour those who are chain-free.
+A good offer is a good offer and you’re obviously not going to start turning away buyers just because they’re in a chain.
+But if you’re in the fortunate position of being inundated with interested parties, then favour types of buyers who are chain-free.
 They’re more likely to move quickly and there is less chance they will have additional costs or affordability issues arising late in the day that they will pass on to you.

 Make sure your solicitor is pushing on with your case and keep in regular contact with them.
 Your agent should also stay in touch with the buyer’s solicitor to ensure things are moving smoothly from that side.